pingcap/docs-dm/en/relay-log.md

         > **Note:**
         >
         > If the upstream relay log is purged, an error occurs.
 In this case, set `relay-binlog-gtid` to specify the starting position of migration.

-- From the checkpoint of the downstream sync unit, DM gets the earliest position from which the migration tasks need to replicate from the data source.
-If the position is later than any of the above positions, DM-worker starts the migration from this position.

 ## Start and stop the relay log feature